 Have your air conditioning system checked as soon as possible

 Proactively maintaining your home’s A/C equipment will help escape a malfunction on the warmest summer days, when your air conditioner is operating at maximum capacity 24/7 for weeks and months.
 During a routine maintenance visit, an expert air conditioning technician can typically avoid an emergency by finding problems and replacing parts before they give out, and cleaning and tuning the AC so it works like new again all summer when you want it most.

 Wear loose, lightweight fabric, specifically when you’re going outside.
 Don’t wear dark colors, specifically black fabrics, since dark colors absorb heat.
 The color white helps keep you cooler by reflecting the sun.
 It also helps to invest in a wide-brimmed or gardening hat to avoid the sun on your face, and don’t layer clothing.

 Make sure you stay hydrated by drinking a large volume of fluids, such as water or juice.
 Even if you’re not thirsty, your body can still be in need of hydration so try to keep a water bottle with you at all times.
 When heat waves come in or it’s the middle of the day, steer clear of drinks with alcohol or caffeine because they can accelerate dehydration.

-To make sure your AC is in good working order and is ready to keep your home cool if there’s an emergency, call Aramendia Plumbing, Heating and Air, A Service Experts Company.
+To make sure your AC is in good working order and is ready to keep your home cool if there’s an emergency, call Aramendia Plumbing, Heating and Air.
 We are available day or night so whenever you need us, we’re there for you.